 At this point, you should run the tests to ensure that this function works at least for the two worked examples.
 In addition, you may wish to use the function on some additional inputs.

-Exercise 135.
+Exercise 143.
 Does copier function properly when you apply it to a natural number and a Boolean or an image?
 Or do you have to design another function?
-Read Abstraction for an answer.An alternative definition of copier might use else for the second condition:How do copier and copier.v2 behave when you apply them to 10.1 and "xyz"?
+Read Similarities Everywhere for an answer.An alternative definition of copier might use else for the second condition:How do copier and copier.v2 behave when you apply them to 0.1 and "xyz"?
 Explain.
+Use DrRacket’s stepper to confirm your explanation.

 The function col consumes a natural number n and an image i.
 It produces a column—